-5 The amounts listed for each of the named executive officers include: (i) dividend equivalents paid in cash on RSUs that vested (a) in 2020 in the amount of \$5,897 for Mr. Nordholm, \$15,491 for Mr. Mullery, and \$22,013 for Mr. Covington; (b) in 2019 in the amount of \$18,873 for Mr. Mullery and \$27,101 for Mr. Covington; and (c) in 2018 in the amount of \$14,075 for Mr. Mullery and \$20,117 for Mr. Covington; (ii) amounts paid on behalf of each of the named executive officers of disability and/or life insurance premiums, to the extent that they previously elected to receive additional disability or life insurance offered by Farmer Mac; and (iii) employer contributions under Farmer Mac's nonqualified deferred compensation plan for 2020 in the amount of \$78,435 for Mr. Nordholm, \$40,635 for Ms. Ramesh, \$23,625 for Mr. Carpenter, and \$28,350 for Mr. Mullery; for 2019 in the amount of \$79,380 for Mr. Nordholm, \$27,405 for Mr. Mullery, and \$18,900 for Mr. Covington; and for 2018 in the amount of \$26,460 for Mr. Mullery and \$17,955 for Mr. Covington.
-For Mr. Nordholm, the amount of \$2020 is the amount of \$2020 in the amount of \$70,380 for Mr. Nordholm, \$27,405 for Mr. Mullery, and \$18,900 for Mr. Covington; and for 2018 in the amount of \$26,460 for Mr. Mullery and \$17,955 for Mr. Covington.
-For Mr. Nordholm, the amount of \$2020 is the amount of \$70,380 for Mr. Nordholm, \$27,405 for Mr. Mullery, and \$18,900 for Mr. Covington; and for 2018 in the amount of \$26,460 for Mr. Mullery and \$17,955 for Mr. Covington.
-For Mr. Nordholm, the amount isted for 2018 is for expenses paid by Farmer Mac for Mr. Nordholm's relocation to Washington, D.C., which consisted of reimbursement of Mr. Nordholm's moving expenses and Farmer Mac's payment of rent and incidental costs for Mr. Nordholm's temporary housing in an apartment located near Farmer Mac's main office.
-For Mr. Carpenter, the amount is careful to the amount of rent and incidental costs for Mr. Nordholm's temporary housing in an apartment located near Farmer Mac's main offi listed for 2019 is for expenses paid by Farmer Mac for Mr. Carpenter's relocation to the Washington, D.C. metropolitan area, which consisted of a reimbursement of \$100,000 of Mr. Carpenter's moving expenses and a related income tax reimbursement "gross-up" amount of \$81,844 related to those expenses.
-For Ms. Ramesh, the amount listed for 2020 includes a sign-on cash bonus of \$100,000, in lieu of relocation expenses, and a related income tax reimbursement "gross-up" amount of \$91,075 related to that bonus.
-For Mr. Mullery, the amount listed for 2020 includes an accrued vacation payout of \$22,231.
+5 The amounts listed for each of the named executive officers include: (i) dividend equivalents paid in cash on RSUs that vested (a) in 2021 in the amount of \$51,254 for Mr. Nordholm, \$2,750 for Ms. Ramesh, \$2,889 for Mr. Carpenter, and \$15,857 for Mr. Mullery; (b) in 2020 in the amount of \$5,897 for Mr. Nordholm and \$15,491 for Mr. Mullery; and (c) in 2019 in the amount of \$18,873 for Mr. Mullery; (ii) amounts paid on behalf of the named executive officers for life insurance premiums, to the extent that they previously elected to receive additional life insurance offered by Farmer Mac; and (iii) employer contributions under Farmer Mac's nonqualified deferred compensation plan for 2021 in the amount of \$78,435 for Mr. Nordholm, \$40,635 for Ms. Ramesh, \$23,625 for Mr. Carpenter, and \$28,350 for Mr. Mullery; and for 2019 in the amount of \$79,380 for Mr. Nordholm and \$27,405 for Mr. Mullery.
+For Mr. Nordholm, the amount listed for 2021 includes \$41,072 in expenses paid by Farmer Mac to reimburse Mr. Nordholm for some of his moving expenses related to the completion of the relocation of his household to the Washington, D.C. metropolitan area, which had been delayed due to the COVID-19 pandemic.
+For Mr. Carpenter, the amount listed for 2019 is for expenses paid by Farmer Mac for Mr. Carpenter's relocation to the Washington, D.C. metropolitan area, which consisted of a reimbursement of \$100,000 of Mr. Carpenter's moving expenses and a related income tax reimbursement "gross-up" amount of \$81,844 related to those expenses.
+For Ms. Ramesh, the amount listed for 2020 includes a sign-on cash bonus of \$100,000, in lieu of relocation expenses, and a related income tax reimbursement "gross-up" amount of \$32,692.
+For Mr. Crady, the amount listed for 2021 includes a sign-on cash bonus of \$100,000, in lieu of relocation expenses, and a related income tax reimbursement "gross-up" amount of \$22,007 related to that bonus.
+For Mr. Mullery, the amount listed for 2020 includes an accrued vacation payout of \$32,692.
+For Mr. Crady, the amount listed for 2021 includes a sign-on cash bonus of \$100,000, in lieu of relocation expenses, and a related income tax reimbursement "gross-up" amount of \$72,007 related to that bonus.
 The amounts listed for each of the named executive officers do not include: (i) the costs for health insurance paid on behalf of the named executive officers because they are the same as amounts paid for health insurance costs on behalf of other employees who elected similar coverage (e.g., single, married, or family coverage); (ii) premium payments made on behalf of the named executive officers for the group term life insurance policy plan because they participate in this plan on the same terms as all other Farmer Mac employees; and (iii) employer contributions to Farmer Mac's 401(k) retirement plan on behalf of the named executive officers because they participate in this plan on the same terms as all other Farmer Mac employees.